coast-moonlight/keystone-thesis/README.md

-# Thesis: Evaluating RISC-V Enclaves: Performance Benchmarks and Configuration Best Practices
+# Master Thesis: Evaluating RISC-V Enclaves: Performance Benchmarks and Configuration Best Practices

 This repository contains the LaTeX source code for my master's thesis titled **"Evaluating RISC-V Enclaves: Performance Benchmarks and Configuration Best Practices"**.
 The goal of this thesis is to evaluate the performance of Keystone enclaves, a Trusted Execution Environment (TEE) framework for RISC-V platforms.
 The evaluation focuses on identifying performance bottlenecks and providing configuration best practices to optimize enclave execution.